joelamouche/rmrk2-examples/projects/scripts/README.md

 # RMRK2 Substraknight minting scripts

+All relevant settings are in the `constant` fodler.

+Run `npm run mint` to mind soldiers like in the first NFT drop of Kusamarauders

+*Make sure to provide the right SlotConfig and FixedTrait list in `collection-settings`.*

+Run `npm run add-items` to add items to specific soldiers.

+*The data in kusamrauder-item-deployement gives the right minting block for each soldier.*

+## RMRK2 Substraknight minting scripts (DEPRECATED)

 This is a collection of script to mint Substraknight composable nested NFTs using RMRK2

 Please Run scripts in following order: